2 killed in I-80 crash in Tinley Park; all westbound lanes shut down at Harlem Avenue: ISP

 TINLEY PARK, Ill.
-(WLS) -- Two people were killed in a crash in Interstate 80 in the south suburbs early Sunday morning, Illinois State Police said.
+(WLS) -- Two people were killed in a crash on Interstate 80 in the south suburbs early Sunday morning, Illinois State Police said.

 ISP said the crash happened on I-80 westbound between La Grange Road and Harlem Avenue in Tinley Park just before 4:30 a.m.